the healing, unassisted freebirth of my fifth baby

 As usual, I started having prodromal labor pretty regularly in late September–quite a ways off from my “due window”.

-I should have known that it was just “fake (prodromal) labor” - but every time it feels more convincing, and I was already tired of being pregnant!
+I should have known that it was just “warm-up contractions” - but every time it feels more convincing, and I was already tired of being pregnant!

 In all, I had at least six “false starts”–in other words, times where I was really convinced it was real labor, only to have it fizzle out hours–or even a day or more–later.

-I was dilating long before actual labor started–the last week and a half of pregnancy I was actually dilated to seven centimeters (yes it’s possible–especially in “grand multiparas”–women with 4 or more prior pregnancies).
+I was dilating long before actual labor started.
+The last week and a half of pregnancy, I estimate that I was dilated to seven centimeters (yes it’s possible–especially in “grand multiparas”–women with 4 or more prior pregnancies).
 I was very impatient by then!

-I had had bloody show multiple times, and even took castor oil twice (1/10, do not recommend), but to no avail.
+I had bloody show stop and start multiple times, and even took castor oil (which I don’t recommend), but to no avail.

 I was also very hopeful and expectant of having an 11/11/11 baby, since that was at the latest end of my “due window”, and would be an astrologically significant birthday.